2011 Lory Meagher Cup

+The 2011 Lory Meagher Cup is the third edition of the Lory Meagher Cup since its establishment by the Gaelic Athletic Association in 2009 and is the fourth-tier of Hurling for senior county teams (the All-Ireland Senior Hurling Championship is the first-tier trophy).
+It is contested by eight GAA county teams ranked 29–36 in the 2011 All-Ireland Senior Hurling Championship.

-The winners of the 2011 Lory Meagher Cup were promoted to the 2012 Nicky Rackard Cup.
+The winners of the 2011 Lory Meagher Cup, Donegal were promoted to the 2012 Nicky Rackard Cup.

-Structure
+Format

 The tournament had a double elimination format - each team played at least two games before being knocked out.